WebAssembly/spec/spectec/test-prose/TEST.md

 Module_ok
 - the module (MODULE type* import* func* global* table* mem* elem* data^n start? export*) is valid if:
   - |type*| is |ft'*|.
-  - For all ft' in ft'* and type in type*, the type type is valid with the function type ft'.
+  - For all ft' in ft'* and type in type*:
+    - the type type is valid with the function type ft'.
   - |ixt*| is |import*|.
-  - For all import in import* and ixt in ixt*, Under the context { TYPES: ft'*; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); }, the import import is valid with the external type ixt.
+  - For all import in import* and ixt in ixt*:
+    - Under the context { TYPES: ft'*; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); }, the import import is valid with the external type ixt.
   - |gt*| is |global*|.
-  - For all global in global* and gt in gt*, Under the context C', the global global is valid with the global type gt.
+  - For all global in global* and gt in gt*:
+    - Under the context C', the global global is valid with the global type gt.
   - |tt*| is |table*|.
-  - For all table in table* and tt in tt*, Under the context C', the table table is valid with the table type tt.
+  - For all table in table* and tt in tt*:
+    - Under the context C', the table table is valid with the table type tt.
   - |mt*| is |mem*|.
-  - For all mem in mem* and mt in mt*, Under the context C', the memory mem is valid with the memory type mt.
+  - For all mem in mem* and mt in mt*:
+    - Under the context C', the memory mem is valid with the memory type mt.
   - |rt*| is |elem*|.
-  - For all elem in elem* and rt in rt*, Under the context C', the table segment elem is valid with the reference type rt.
+  - For all elem in elem* and rt in rt*:
+    - Under the context C', the table segment elem is valid with the reference type rt.
-  - For all data in data*, Under the context C', the memory segment data is valid.
+  - For all data in data*:
+    - Under the context C', the memory segment data is valid.
   - |func*| is |ft*|.
-  - For all ft in ft* and func in func*, the function func is valid with the function type ft.
+  - For all ft in ft* and func in func*:
+    - the function func is valid with the function type ft.
-  - If start is defined, the start function start is valid.
+  - If start is defined, then:
+    - the start function start is valid.
   - |xt*| is |export*|.
-  - For all export in export* and xt in xt*, the export export is valid with the external type xt.
+  - For all export in export* and xt in xt*:
+    - the export export is valid with the external type xt.
   - |mt*| is less than or equal to 1.
   - the context C is { TYPES: ft'*; FUNCS: ift* :: ft*; GLOBALS: igt* :: gt*; TABLES: itt* :: tt*; MEMS: imt* :: mt*; ELEMS: rt*; DATAS: OK^n; LOCALS: []; LABELS: []; RETURN: ?(); }.
   - the context C' is { TYPES: ft'*; FUNCS: ift* :: ft*; GLOBALS: igt*; TABLES: itt* :: tt*; MEMS: imt* :: mt*; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); }.